DiscontinuedUpdate: Reebok Print Run 3.0

 The Pressure-mapping technology of the Reebok Print Run 2.0 on the outsole promotes the right amount of cushioning at different locations.

 The carbon rubber in the rear region of the footwear increases traction and also helps the shoe in resisting abrasion.
+This outsole configuration is also present in the Print Run 3.0.

 The shoe houses the full-length cushioning foam for an optimal combination of comfort and responsiveness.